cacttus/TakeABreak/README.md

 # TakeABreak
-Forces you to take a break from typing for 30 seconds by pressing Alt + Space.
+Us programmers sometimes overwork ourselves.
+That is why I wrote TakeABreak.
+This app forces you to take a break from typing for 30 seconds.
+It will save your hands some pain!

 ## Installation
+* Windows App.
-This requires MahApps.Metro to run.
-Install via NuGet package manager in Visual Studio.
+* Requires MahApps.Metro (via NuGet package manager).

 ## TODO: